KareeemBeltagy/dynamic_database_migration_using_talend_openStudio/README.md

 # Dynamic ETL Job for Oracle to MySQL Migration Using Talend Open Studio

-Creating an ETL (Extract, Transform, Load) job that dynamically migrates tables from a source Oracle database to a target MySQL database using Talend Open Studio (TOS) can be achieved by designing a job with three subjobs, as you've described.
+Creating an ETL (Extract, Transform, Load) job that dynamically migrates tables from a source Oracle database to a target MySQL database using Talend Open Studio (TOS) can be achieved by designing a job with three subjobs.
 Here's a step-by-step overview of how this ETL job would work:

 ## Subjob 1: Migrate Table Schema